 To understand how it actually works, you can go over these how-to guides:

 Don’t Miss: 15 Examples of How to Use the New Advanced Package Tool (APT) in Ubuntu/Debian

 Don’t Miss: 25 Useful Basic Commands of APT-GET and APT-CACHE for Package Management

 Aptitude Package Manager

-This is also a popular command line front-end package management tool for Debian Linux family, it works similar to APT and there have been a lot of comparisons between the two, but above all, testing out both can make you understand which one actually works better.
+This is also a popular command line front-end package management tool for the Debian Linux family, it works similarly to APT and there have been a lot of comparisons between the two, but above all, testing out both can make you understand which one actually works better.

 Synaptic Package Manager

 Synaptic is a GUI package management tool for APT based on GTK+ and it works fine for users who may not want to get their hands dirty on a command line.
 It implements the same features as the apt-get command line tool.